hungdv136/rx.redux.github-browser-example/README.md

-#A real world example for Redux and ReactiveX in Swift
+#A real world example for using Redux and ReactiveX in Swift